starfortai/starfortai.github.io/README.md

 ### Executive Summary

-We aim to revolutionize support for neurodiverse (ND) children and their families by developing Social-Emotional Learning (SEL) AI agents.
+We aim to revolutionize support for neurodiverse (ND) children and their families by developing Social-Emotional Learning (SEL) AI agents: Advisors for parents, Coaches for kids, and Wearables for kids.

 Our AI-driven solution will provide personalized, interactive, and empathetic support to enhance emotional intelligence, social skills, and overall well-being.
 These AI agents will bridge gaps in traditional education and therapy, offering accessible, adaptive, and scalable tools to empower ND children and their families.

 ### Problem Statement